Gluten-free naan bread is the perfect accompaniment to a good curry. It’s also great as some dipping bread to go with delicious homemade dips.

 - You can keep the naan warm by placing into a preheated oven at about 120°C (280°F).
 Make sure you keep it covered in foil, so it doesn’t dry out.

 - If the yeast mixture doesn’t start to foam, then the water was either too hot, too cold or your yeast is already dead (Check use-by date).
 If it doesn’t foam, then your dough will still rise thanks to the self-rising flour.

 - You can cook the naan bread straight away if you don’t have time for the yeast to work its magic.
 The bread might be a little denser but will still fluff up quite nice.

 This naan bread is so tasty and will please anyone who is living a gluten-free diet.
 However, you might also be wondering how the bread will affect your waistline.
 If you’re curious, then you can find all the nutritional information you need below.

-There are plenty of gluten-free dinner dishes that you can have this tasty bread as a side.
+There are plenty of gluten-free dinner dishes that you can have this tasty bread as a side dish.
 A good gluten-free curry always works well with this naan.
-There are so many different curries that you can do that are gluten-free, one of my favorites is something like a chicken korma curry.
+There are so many different curries that you can do that are gluten-free, and one of my favorites is something like a chicken korma curry.

 In terms of bread, you might also want to try gluten-free banana bread.
 It bakes to be moist, fluffy, and is absolutely delicious.
 It’s perfect as a dessert after a good curry or two.

 I hope that this gluten-free naan bread recipe works out for you as well as it did for me.
 If you have some feedback, queries or anything else, then please don’t hesitate to leave a comment below.